42-mraasvel/web-server/documentation/readme/README.md

 	allowed_methods GET POST DELETE;
 	```

-	Specifies the accepted HTTP methods for a particular location, all other methods will be rejected.
+	Specifies the accepted HTTP methods for a particular location, other methods will be rejected.

 - Root Directory (optional)
 	```
 	root /var/www/html;
 	```

-	Specifies the directory in which the web server should look for files to serve.
-The default value is `/var/www/html`
+	Specifies the directory in which the web server looks for files to serve.
+If no root directive is specified, the default value is `/var/www/html`.

 - Auto Index (optional)
 	```